-(Contains 32 bytes.)
+(Contains up to 32 bytes.)
 If UUI is stored with the call, then that UUI is included in the Alerting Event Report.
-This applies to UUI that originated in an ISDN PRI/BRI reason for redirection
+This applies to UUI that originated in an ISDN PRI/BRI SETUP message; or in an ASAI Route Select, 3rd Party Make Call, or 3rd Party Auto-Dial message.